riocinema/blog/README.md

 # Rio Forever Blog

-This repository contains the source code and content for the Rio Cinema blog (`blog.riocinema.org.uk`).
+This repository contains the source code and content for the Rio Forever blog (`blog.riocinema.org.uk`).

 ## Stack